-Bonus for Staff at Low-Performing Schools
+Policy V - Bonus for Staff at Low-Performing Schools.
 The last salary policy we explore targets teachers at low-performing schools, where turnover is historically highest.
-We again increase wages by 10%, but now only at the lowest 25% schools, measured by within-state proficiency scores.
-In other words, we change salaries in every period according to $w'{jt} = (1 + 0.1 \times \mathbb{1}{\{p_z \le p{25}\}}) \times w{jt}$, where p_z is the percentile of z_j and p{25} is the 25th percentile of a standard normal distribution.
-Our simulations reveal that approximately 15% of the new teacher labor force works in these schools in period 1, meaning the total cost of this plan is roughly \$7 billion.
-Overall, this policy does not meaningfully improve stable matches or within-school switching; however, these rates improve at low-performing schools and worsen at high-performing schools.
-Conceptually, this policy makes offers from low-performing schools more attractive, which pulls some teachers away from better schools.
-Across pecuniary policies, we find that targeting low-performing schools yields better improvements to stability compared to universal salary premiums, but is outperformed by retention bonuses in every metric.
+We increase salaries only at the bottom 25% of schools in the within-state proficiency distribution.
+In other words, we change salaries in every period according to $w'{jt} = (1 + 0.4 \times \mathbb{1}{\{p_z \leq p{25}\}}) \times w{jt}$, where p_z is the percentile of z_j and p{25} is the 25th percentile of a standard normal distribution.
+To account for the fact that we target the bottom 25% of schools, we maintain the total implementation cost by raising wages by a factor of $4 = \frac{1}{0.25}$, relative to the universal wage counterfactual.
+Across pecuniary policies, we find that targeting low-performing schools yields better improvements to stability compared to universal salary premiums, but is outperformed by retention bonuses.
+Unsurprisingly, this is the most effective policy for reducing mobility at low-performing schools.
+It has the unintended effect of pulling teachers from high-performing schools, thereby increasing those teachers' switching rates.

-Relaxed Tenure Requirements
+Policy VI - Relaxed Tenure Requirements.
 Our final counterfactual experiment considers the role of job protection as a mechanism to mitigate turnover.
 While the median teacher requires at least three years of teaching experience to earn tenure in reality, we explore the possible effects of reducing this to a universal two-year standard.
-In the model, this equates to shutting off termination uncertainty in period three for all teachers and preventing schools from firing teachers in the terminal period.57 Formally, we set the new tenure requirement for each teacher to $x_i^{\text{tenure}'} = \min\{2, x_i^{\text{tenure}}\}$, and prevent any teacher with two years of experience from being fired in period three.
-Our results suggest that relaxing tenure requirements and thereby eliminating a source of future uncertainty for teachers leads to more favorable outcomes generally than a policy which increases salaries directly.
+In the model, this equates to shutting off termination uncertainty in period three for all teachers and preventing schools from firing teachers in the terminal period.62 Formally, we set the new tenure requirement for each teacher to $x_i^{\text{tenure}} = \min\{2, x_i^{\text{tenure}}\}$, and prevent any teacher with two years of experience from being fired in period three.
+Our results suggest that relaxing tenure requirements leads to large improvements in match quality and protects teachers from exiting in the short-run.
+Among each tested alternative, lowering tenure standards retains teachers in the teaching sector best.